Systemorph/IFRS17CalculationEngine/full-ifrs17-template/README.md

 ## Got Questions?

-For support around the **Full IFRS 17 Template** project get in contact with our [Community Team]( https://systemorph.cloud/community) or contact us through [Linkedin](https://www.linkedin.com/company/systemorph) or add your questions directly on [Youtube](https://www.youtube.com/@systemorph) videos.
+For support around the **IFRS 17 Template** project get in contact with our [Community Team]( https://systemorph.cloud/community) or contact us through [Linkedin](https://www.linkedin.com/company/systemorph) or add your questions directly on [Youtube](https://www.youtube.com/@systemorph) videos.

 ## Contributing

-All work on the **Full IFRS 17 Template** happens directly on [GitHub](https://github.com/Systemorph/IFRS17CalculationEngine).
+All work on the **IFRS 17 Template** happens directly on [GitHub](https://github.com/Systemorph/IFRS17CalculationEngine).
 From here, you can get to know about future releases, track the current work and report issues.

 <hr style="border-bottom: 0; border-top: 1px solid rgba(0,0,0,0.15); height: 0; margin-top: 40px;" />